Pacific herring 2024-2025: Integrated fisheries management plan summary

 Lastly, the dynamic nature of the Roe fishery requires extensive in-season management and cooperation from industry to provide opportunity for quotas to be met and not exceeded.
 Additionally, the Department has no obligation and provides no assurance or guarantee that the maximum or any amount of fish specified in a licence will be harvested and openings will not be maintained for an indefinite time period.
 Fishery openings may be spatially and temporally separated to avoid gear conflicts or closed to avoid sensitive areas, for navigational purposes, or to provide access to First Nations to harvest fish or spawn.

-Additionally, the amount of herring used in a herring enclosure, number of enclosures, disease impacts, mortality estimates, and general enclosure management practices for this fishery, require further examination to improve understanding stock and ecosystem impacts.
+Additionally, the quantity of herring used in a herring enclosure, number of enclosures, disease impacts, mortality estimates, and general enclosure management practices for this fishery require further examination to improve understanding about stock and ecosystem impacts.

 Based on the scale of the fishery, the Department has implemented enhanced management measures for proper management and control of harvest.
 The management controls and measures for this fishery will continue to be assessed, and future management adjustments may be made to address emerging fishery developments.

-Special Use: The amount of herring used in a herring enclosure, number of enclosures, disease impacts, and mortality estimates, and general enclosure management practices for this fishery require further examination to ensure that stock and ecosystem impacts are better understood.
+Special use: The quantity of herring used in a herring enclosure, number of enclosures, disease impacts, and mortality estimates, and general enclosure management practices for this fishery require further examination to ensure that stock and ecosystem impacts are better understood.

 Gear impacts

-There are some ecological impacts with respect to marine mammal and sea bird encounters, specifically with herring enclosures.
-Mitigation measures, including use of predator netting, regular enclosure inspections, and post-season release of ponded herring, are in place.
+There is some ecological impact with respect to marine mammal and sea bird encounters, specifically with herring enclosures.
+Mitigation measures, including use of predator netting, weekly enclosure inspections, and post-season release of ponded herring, are in place.

 Sea lions and other abundant marine mammals continue to be a significant issue in the Roe, Food and Bait, and Special Use seine fisheries.
 Sea lions (South Coast) and humpback whales (North Coast) are increasingly abundant in important fishing areas.
-There may be safety concerns in regards to contact with marine mammals.
-Presence of sea lions also impacts vessel stability and leads to longer set (when the fishing gear is in the water) times which may result in increased chances of herring dying and increases wear on gear.
+There may be safety concerns as a result of contact with marine mammals.
+The presence of sea lions also impacts vessel stability and leads to longer set (when the fishing gear is in the water) times which may result in increased chances of herring dying and increases wear on gear.
 Some fishing areas experience this issue more than others.

 Species at Risk Act